Portf-io/portf-coding-challenge-3/README.md

    | 2023-06-15 | Interest Payment  | $62.50     | $15,000.00     |
    | 2023-06-15 | Principal Repayment | $15,000.00 | $0.00        |
    ```
+   Note: In a bullet loan structure, the principal remains unchanged until the final repayment at maturity.

 5. **Interest Calculation Logic**
    - Use the "Actual/365" day count convention for all interest calculations